Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 This week you’re gonna start feeding your plant “grow” nutrients (also known as liquid fertilizer) to encourage production of vegetation.
 The main nutrients your plant craves are Nitrogen (N), Phosphorus (P) and Potassium (K), and you’ll see N-P-K numbers listed on your nutrients in that order.

-I used Kyle Kushman’s Vegamatrix organic GROW formula for this stage, with an N-P-K of 5-2-3 (meaning it’s got 5 parts nitrogen to 2 parts phosphorus and 3 potassium), and also consider Fox Farm’s Grow Big formula, with an N-P-K of 6-4-4.
+I used Kyle Kushman’s Vegamatrix organic GROW formula for this plant stage, with an N-P-K of 5-2-3 (meaning it’s got 5 parts nitrogen to 2 parts phosphorus and 3 potassium), and also consider Fox Farm’s Grow Big formula, with an N-P-K of 6-4-4.
 I don’t know if one is better than another, but I’m sure the internet has opinions.

 As the plant grows and arrives at later stages, the ratio will change, with “bloom” nutrients offering a higher percentage of P and K, and less N, to encourage flowering.